stdarg/sprintf.js/README.md

 Note
 ====

-This code uses JavaScript Regular Expressions, so I would not use it in anything that is called a massively in short period of time.
-A side-effect of using regular expressions to match the format descriptors is that '%' by itself is not recognized as a valid format descriptor (because it isn't).
+This code no longer uses JavaScript Regular Expressions, so I would not use it in anything that is called a massively in short period of time.
+It's a lot of work to pretty-print some data.

-Later, I'll re-write this to not use regular expressions.

 License
 =======